We are pleased to say that our churches are all now meeting in person on a regular basis

-We are streaming a weekly live worship service on our Facebook pages for Settle, Ingleton and Bentham at 10:30am.
-It is then uploaded to YouTube to watch at your convenience.
+We are continuing to stream a weekly live worship service on our Facebook pages for Settle, Ingleton and Bentham at 10:30am.
+The service is then available on YouTube to watch at your convenience.

 The service is also available on a CD which will be posted out after the service.
 The latest information on services, churches and reflections is available on the church Facebook pages.